How to create new map (mission, scenario)

 - As well as

-property which determines from which mods the game should take available terrain data.
+base_modsproperty which determines from which mods the game should take available terrain data.

 Mission definition[edit]